jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 This book will teach you about our evolution.
 Our story is the same as all other lifeforms.
 The environment is constantly changing.
 Thus, your form is almost always behind the times and Life is looking for someone with updated adaptations to better harvest resources and procreate.

-We think we understand that, but all the political marches, protests, and other outbursts of frustration, from all over society, shows we don't.
+We think we understand that, but all the political marches, protests, and other outbursts of frustration, from all over society, shows we don't know how to roll our own dice to advance towards getting the powers we need to survive.

 So, this book will teach you about human evolution.

 Because animals sadly can't change their genes, they must endure the pain of evolution as Life creates new species best suited to the changing environment.
 We can change our fate; by updating our characteristics with modern technology to harness resources better.
-Keep reading and you'll learn how to evolve humanity and upgrade Life on Earth.
+Keep reading and you'll learn how to use politics to evolve humanity and upgrade Life on Earth.

 ## Dedication